AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 -----------------
 - added new :ref:`hingedRigidBodyMotorSensor` for adding noise, bias, and discretization to panel state message

+- added new :ref:`simpleVoltEstimator` to provide simulated voltage measurements of a neighboring space object

 Version 2.1.3 (May 25, 2022)
 ----------------------------